Delicious with a “Capitol” D

 Bite… Yes, there is a definite “snap” to these dogs.
 A pleasant snap, really.
 Somehow, the buns were not soggy (which is something that makes me gag) and the pile of onions was not overwhelming.
 Since I’m a mustard man, I appreciated the lack of ketchup.

-The hot dogs are small (so far as hot dogs you buy in restaurants go… I have some monsters ahead of me), so the chili fills out the meal nicely.
-The sauce, to me, is alright.
+The hot dogs are small (so far as hot dogs you buy in restaurants go… I have some monsters ahead of me), so the additional meat fills out the meal nicely.
+The sauce, to me, is pretty good.
 It has no zip to it; no heat.
-I like some zip and heat if I’m going to eat chili, so I was a bit disappointed.
-Sorry, it wasn’t all that special – but the hot dog itself was delicious.
+I like some zip and heat if I’m going to eat chili, so I was a bit disappointed by that.
+But this is “Greek-style meat sauce” and I really liked the flavor.
+The hot dog itself was delicious.
 They guard their sauce recipe closely and only describe it on their website thusly: “Not hot, no beans; just meat and spices.
 Goes great with mustard and onions.
 Made the same way Grandpa Art made it years ago.”
 Fair enough.

 Cappie’s (that’s what the “in” crowd calls them) says of their dogs, “Cappies has been using Martin Rosols hot dogs since we have been established.
 Specially made for us, these tasty dogs have an all-natural casing which gives them a snap when you bite into them.
 Everything is made to order, and in front of the customers so that you know exactly what your getting.”